nodejs/abi-stable-node/napi_abstract.md

 - `napi_ok` if the API succeeded.

 #### Description
-This N-API API implements the abstract operation ToString as defined in [Section 7.1.13](https://tc39.github.io/ecma262/#sec-tostring) of the ECMAScript Language Specification.
+This API implements the abstract operation ToString as defined in [Section 7.1.13](https://tc39.github.io/ecma262/#sec-tostring) of the ECMAScript Language Specification.
 This API can be re-entrant if getters are defined on the passed-in Object.